nuxeo/doc.nuxeo.com-content/src/nuxeo-cloud/start-developing.md

 ## Prerequisites

-In order to setup a Development Sandbox, the Nuxeo Cloud Team needs:
+To set up a Development Sandbox, the Nuxeo Cloud Team needs:
-- A Github project URL for custom development
+- A GitHub project URL for custom development
-- Git SSh key to be included as part of the Development Sandbox CI/CD chain to deploy custom packages.
-Please refer to the [Github Documentation Page](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
+- Git SSH key to be included as part of the Development Sandbox CI/CD chain to deploy custom packages.
+Please refer to the [GitHub Documentation Page](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).

-{{#> callout type='Note' heading='Additional information'}}
+{{#> callout type='note' heading='Additional information'}}
 - Git repositories are required for all Dev Sandboxes, even if the Nuxeo Studio project is the primary means for updates to the Nuxeo platform.
-- Customers who purchase the Dev Sandbox are required to setup their own Github project/repository to support any custom code development integrations.
+- Customers who purchase the Dev Sandbox are required to set up their own GitHub project/repository to support any custom code development integrations.
 {{/callout}}

 ## OpenShift Web Console

 Access to the OpenShift Console is managed by Nuxeo through Okta.
-A Nuxeo Okta account is required to login.
+A Nuxeo Okta account is required to log in.

 https://openshift.prod.nuxeo.io